The Chart for QEP Resources, Inc. (QEP) Is Flashing Mixed Signals

-QEP Resources, Inc. (NYSE:QEP) went down by -8.79% from its latest closing price compared to the recent 1-year high of $5.11.
-The company’s stock price has collected -17.22% of loss in the last five trading sessions.
-Press Release reported on 08/31/20 that QEP Resources Issues Notice of Redemption for its 6.875% Senior Notes Due 2021
+QEP Resources, Inc. (NYSE:QEP) went up by 9.62% from its latest closing price compared to the recent 1-year high of $5.11.
+The company’s stock price has collected 5.56% of gains in the last five trading sessions.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.